Partiscum (castra): Coin treasure

 This hoard find is the largest collection of Hunnic gold objects ever known.
 It was found before the First World War in a vineyard in Nagyszéksós, formerly part of Szeged and now part of the Röszós district.
 Before being reported to the authorities, a large number of the treasures disappeared, some of which have remained lost to this day.
 By 1966 the number of gold objects in museums and private collections had reached 200.

 Only specimens from catacomb tombs discovered in 1904 on the Kerch peninsula are approximately comparable with the late antique Nagyszéksós hoard find.
 Among the finds of Nagyszéksós, there is not a single object that could determine the period of its origin or concealment to the nearest decade.
 Archaeologists interpreted the discovery of Nagyszéksós for a long time as a cremation or as the remains of a mound grave eroded by natural erosion.
-However, this assumption was later rejected, as there is no knowledge that the Huns burnt their deads.
+However, this assumption was later rejected, as there is no knowledge that the Huns burnt their dead.

-An important findig here was the Hunnic treasure of Szeged-Nagyszeksös.
+An important finding here was the Hunnic treasure of Szeged-Nagyszeksös.